google/zetasql/docs/arrays.md

          NEW zetasql.examples.music.Chart(24 AS rank, 'Oricon' AS chart_name)] AS charts
 )
-SELECT table.album_name, chart.chart_name, chart.rank
+SELECT Albums.album_name, chart.chart_name, chart.rank
-FROM table
+FROM Albums
 CROSS JOIN UNNEST(charts) AS chart;

 +-------------+------------+------+